ibm-cloud-docs/openshift/openshift_vpc_subnets.md

 To specify custom pod and service subnets during cluster creation, use the `--pod-subnet` and `--service-subnet` flags in the `ibmcloud oc cluster create` CLI command.

+To see the pod and service subnets that your cluster uses, look for the `Pod Subnet` and `Service Subnet` fields in the output of `ibmcloud oc cluster get`.

 **Pods**:
 * Default range: In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.
 * Size requirements: When you specify a custom subnet, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.